ivdstudios/ecs-unityintegration/README.md

 By design, observer works as readonly copy of ecs world data.

 ## I know that data in component updated, but I can't see it in runtime.
-By design, inspector will updated only on any unity editor interaction.
+By design, inspector will be updated only on any unity editor interaction.
 For example, you can click inside inspector and component's data will be updated.

 # License
 The software released under the terms of the MIT license.
 Enjoy.